Sara D'Appolonia

-Sara Elizabeth D'Appolonia (born November 5, 1999) is an American professional soccer player who plays as a winger or midfielder for 2.
-Frauen-Bundesliga club SC Sand.
+Sara Elizabeth D'Appolonia (born November 5, 1999) is an American professional soccer player who plays as a midfielder for USL Super League club Brooklyn FC.
 She played college soccer for the Delaware Fightin' Blue Hens before starting her professional career in Australia with Peninsula Power FC and Melbourne Victory FC.

 Early life

-D'Appolonia was born in Portland, Maine, but grew up in the nearby town of Yarmouth.
-She started playing soccer at age 5 and also dabbled in other sports, including track and field and basketball.
+D'Appolonia was born in Portland, Maine, and grew up in the nearby town of Yarmouth.
+She started playing soccer at age five and also participated in other sports, including track and field and basketball.
 She attended Yarmouth High School, where she played for four years on the varsity basketball and soccer teams.
 With the soccer team, D'Appolonia led the program to back-to-back state championships, scoring a total of 63 goals across her high school career.
 She became the first Yarmouth player to be an All-American selection and was also recognized as the 2017 Maine Gatorade girls' soccer player of the year.
 D'Appolonia also played club soccer for multiple teams, including Global Premier Soccer, New England FC, and WPSL PRO club Seacoast United Mariners.

 College career

 D'Appolonia played five seasons with the Delaware Fightin' Blue Hens.
-In her first year, she played in all 18 games and started in all but two.
-She then proceeded to have a breakout sophomore year, helping lift the team to a CAA semifinal and gaining individual recognition as a member of the 2019 All-CAA First Team and CAA All-Tournament team.
+In her freshman year, she played in all 18 games and started in all but two.
+She then proceeded to have a breakout sophomore year, helping lift the team to a CAA semifinal appearance and gaining individual recognition as a member of the 2019 All-CAA First Team and CAA All-Tournament team.
 She was the Fightin' Blue Hens' top goalscorer for two years in a row and was also named to the All-CAA Third Team in her senior year at Delaware.
 D'Appolonia left the program with 77 appearances and 17 goals recorded.

 Club career

-Peninsula Power FC

 On January 23, 2023, D'Appolonia signed her first professional contract with Australian team Peninsula Power FC in the National Premier Leagues.
-Within one season, D'Appolonia was able to score 17 goals and make 26 appearances for the Redcliffe club.
+Within one season, she was able to score 17 goals and make 26 appearances for the Redcliffe club.

-Melbourne Victory

 After playing a season with Peninsula Power, D'Appolonia executed a deadline day move to A-League Women club Melbourne Victory in October 2023.
 She made her club debut on October 14, playing in a 2–1 defeat to Brisbane Roar.
 The team placed fourth in the standings and advanced to the first round of the 2024 Finals Series, where they lost on penalties to the Central Coast Mariners.
 On December 21, 2024, D'Appolonia scored her first goal with Melbourne, a long-distance strike in a 2–0 victory over Canberra United.
 In her two seasons with the Victory, D'Appolonia appeared in 47 matches.

-SC Sand

-On 14 August 2025, D'Appolonia signed with German second-divsion club SC Sand, joining former Melbourne Victory teammate Alana Murphy.
+On 14 August 2025, D'Appolonia signed with 2.
+Frauen-Bundesliga team SC Sand, joining former Melbourne Victory teammate Alana Murphy.
+She spent one season with the German club.

+In August 2026, D'Appolonia joined Brooklyn FC of the USL Super League.